Rural and estates Solicitors

 The rural world has seen a lot of change in recent years.
 Land reform, Brexit, taxation changes and climate change have all created uncertainty and risk.
 We work with individuals and institutions across the rural sector, giving them the specific guidance that they need to move forward in this rapidly evolving environment.

 The close connections that many of our senior lawyers have within the rural sector give us a deep understanding not just of our clients’ perspectives and priorities, but the realities and challenges of their day-to-day work.
-We greatly value the relationships we’ve developed over time, some of which have continued from one generation to the next.

 Our legal expertise is exceptionally strong (with five members of our team accredited by the Law Society of Scotland as Specialists in Agricultural Law) and broad, covering everything from renewables to tax to disputes.
 And this is augmented by support from the other specialist teams within the firm.